 Local sourcing from sustainable farms

-We use only the highest welfare meats and source as locally as possible, including beef from Bexhill, lamb from Pevensey and vegetables from an organic smallholding in Hailsham, as well as elsewhere around Sussex and Kent.
+We use only the highest welfare meats and source as locally as possible, including beef from and lamb from Pevensey and vegetables from around Sussex and Kent.
 See some of our producers and suppliers.

 Small wine producers, natural wine

 All wine has an impact on the environment, but, just as with food, there are ways to drink greener.
-Most of our range is natural or biodynamic, and others are low intervention and organic.
+All of our range is natural or biodynamic, and meets our sustainability requirements.
 A few of the key factors to consider are whether farming methods are organic, water and energy efficiency in the vineyard and winery, and whether winery workers are paid fairly and treated well.
 Transportation is also an important issue, which is why the majority of our wines are from Europe (and Sussex and Kent).
 We believe a few treats are worth bringing in from further afield, though.
 Read more about our wine list, and find out more about natural wine and biodynamic wine here.

 We use biodynamic eggs from Orchard Eggs in Ripe.
 They keep small flocks of hens and use biodynamic farming techniques for the most ethical, high welfare, and happy hens around.
 They’re also better for the planet, and taste better too.

-We are proud to use Squeaky Clean for our electricity, not only is it 100% renewable energy with no bio fuels, but they prioritise local energy where possible and employ stay-at-home mums to man their phones, so that hours can fit around the school run.
-For gas we use Opus, who are the cleanest we can find.
+We are proud to use small energy suppliers that use 100% renewable energy with no bio fuels, that prioritise local energy where possible.
 This means that our running costs are a little higher, but our impact on the planet lower – it’s a no brainer really.

 We don’t bottle it

-We don’t sell bottled water because we want to minimise the impact that bottled water (be it plastic or glass) has on the environment.
+We don’t sell still bottled water because we want to minimise the impact that bottled water (be it plastic or glass) has on the environment.
 And frankly there’s nothing wrong with what comes out of the tap.
-Instead we provide free chilled tap water or water which we fizz ourselves for just £1 a bottle, which helps towards the cost of canisters.
 We are also a free water top-up point, bring your flasks and we will fill them up to go.